 Marcie Mamura is an artist, educator, and collaborator based in Philadelphia.
 She earned a BA in Theatre/Dance from Kansas State University and an MFA in Dance from the University of Oregon.
 Marcie’s work as a teaching artist in Philadelphia communities includes Girard College-Dream Camp, Asian Arts Initiative, CHI Movement Arts Center, Camp Sojourner Girls’ Leadership Camp, Art Sanctuary/Opera Philadelphia, and ArtWell.
 She is part of the Director’s Team for Camp Sojourner Girls’ Leadership Camp, a year round program focused on activism and youth development for Philadelphia girls.
 Marcie is currently a Lecturer in Dance at Muhlenberg College and an Education Mentor for the Muhlenberg Community Dance Center (MCDC).
 She also worked as Adjunct Faculty in Dance at Drexel University where she contributed as Assistant Director for the FreshDance Drexel Dance Ensemble.
 As a freelance artist, she’s performed works by artists Mina Estrada, Gabrielle Revlock, & Nicole Bindler.
 Her choreographic work has been presented in IL, MN, NC, and PA.
 She is a founding member of TRANSForm Dance collective http://transformdancecollective.blogspot.com/.
 Marcie is wildly curious about community practices, creative language intersections, and artful exchange.

 KATRINA JULIETTE MUFFLEY was born in Imperial Beach, California, and received her classical ballet training at the Ballet Conservatory of Chula Vista under the direction of Paz Soriano.
-Having trained the syllabi of both the Royal Academy of Dance (RAD) and of the Imperial Society of Teachers of Dancing (ISTD) from London, England, she completed all RAD and ISTD exams with high distinction.
 In 2012, she graduated with Magna Cum Laude, Latin Honors, and the Claire Trevor School of the Arts Honors Award from the University of California, Irvine obtaining a BFA in Dance (specializing in Performance) and a BA in Psychology and Social Behavior.
-She has had the privilege to study under Lisa Naugle, Molly Lynch, Jodie Gates, Diane Diefenderfer, Sheron Wray, and Loretta Livingston.
-Since moving to NYC in the fall of 2012, she has had the opportunity to work and perform for wonderful artists, including Julia Gleich, Megan Flynn, Daniel Flores, Brandon Welch, and is a company member of Mike Esperanza's New York based BARE Dance Company.
-Katrina feels truly blessed to have a loving family who support, motivate, and inspire her life's endeavors, passions, and dreams.
+Since moving to NYC in the fall of 2012, she has had the privilege of dancing for Mike Esperanza & BARE Dance Company, Ashely Stafford, Awakening Movement Dance Company and Philadelphia based choreographer, Megan Flynn.
+Katrina feels truly blessed to have a loving family who support, motivate, and inspire her life's endeavors.

-MEREDITH STAPLETON is a Philadelphia-based dance artist and teacher.
+MEREDITH STAPLETON is a dance artist, scholar and educator, and recently earned her MFA from the University of Iowa.
 She grew up in Harvard, MA training at the Acton School of Ballet and performing with Commonwealth Ballet Company.
 In 2013, she graduated from Muhlenberg College as a Dance Major and Women's Studies minor.
 In Spring 2012, Meredith studied in Arezzo, Italy at Accademia dell’Arte.
 She has attended many summer workshops, including Burklyn Ballet Theater, Alonzo King Lines School of Ballet, the Boston Conservatory, on scholarship with Summer Stages at Concord Academy, and Doug Varone & Dancers.
 Meredith has performed works by Corrie Cowart, Trinette Singleton, Meredith Rainey, Sean Curran, Teresa Fellion, The Bang Group, Heidi Cruz-Austin, Charlotte Boye-Christensen, and Jeffrey Peterson.
 Since moving to Philadelphia, Meredith has worked with DanceSpora, Nora Gibson Contemporary Ballet, Moth Dance Theater, DRIGGProductions, Evalina Carbonell, Sean Thomas Boyt, Kat Sullivan, The Naked Stark, and Antonia & Artists.
 She rehearses her own stage, site-specific, and film projects out of Headlong Studios and Mascher Space Co-op.
-Meredith has taught at Happy Feet Dance Studio, Concord Academy, Haddonfield School of Dance, Muhlenberg College, and is currently on faculty at Koresh School of Dance, Philadelphia Dance Academy, and PlayArts.
+Meredith has taught at Happy Feet Dance Studio, Concord Academy, Haddonfield School of Dance, Muhlenberg College, Koresh School of Dance, Philadelphia Dance Academy, and PlayArts.

 JENNIFER YACKEL is a Philly-based dance artist whose extensive career has taken her from ballet companies such as the Richmond Ballet and the Ballet Theater of Maryland, to contemporary companies such as Jeanne Ruddy Dance and the Ellen Sinopoli Dance Company.
 Jennifer is currently working with Dancefuison, Megan Flynn Dance Company, and JCWK Dance Lab, and has enjoyed past projects with Mark Dendy, Adam Weinert, Bowen McCauley Dance, Chisena Danza, Lior Shneior, Invisible River, Victoria Hutchinson, Stone Depot Dance, Meredith Stapleton, and The Naked Stark.
 She has performed in notable venues such as the Kimmel Center, Jacob’s Pillow, Kaatsbaan International Dance Center, and the Lincoln Center Plaza.
 Jennifer is coordinator and member of the NADINE Project, a choreographic collective under the direction of Janet Soares and Libby Nye.
 She has performed her work as a guest artist for the American College Dance Association Festival and at Salisbury University.
 Her choreography has been presented in several festivals and venues in New York, Pennsylvania, Virginia, and Maryland including YES Dance Invitational and Suite Summer Festival.
 As an educator, Jennifer has taught master classes at the American College Dance Association Festival and Salisbury University.
 She is currently a teaching artist for the Rock School for Dance Education and has taught in several conservatories throughout the East Coast.